rajeshCreate72/rajeshCreate72/README.md

 ### React Intern
 - **Company**: Nura9
 - **Duration**: Mar 2025 - Present
-- **Details**: Designed intuitive interfaces, improving real-time user experiences with a 20% increase in user engagement; collaborated with cross-functional teams, reducing project delivery time by 15%; leveraged React and design expertise, enhancing performance by 30%.
+- **Details**: Improving real-time user experiences with a 20% increase in user engagement; collaborated with cross-functional teams, reducing project delivery time by 15%; leveraged React and design expertise, enhancing performance by 30%.

 ## Contributions
 Feel free to explore my repos, fork them, or collaborate!
 Open to feedback and new opportunities.